paulwarren/nzde/dict/S/README.md

 ## slinter

-n. a fast one; modern usage esp. work a slinter [AND A. n. has this 1864 Thatcher cit.](See also slanter)
+n. a fast one; modern usage esp. work a slinter [AND A. n. has this 1864 Thatcher cit.]
+(See also slanter)
 > The early NZ uses (ca1870-1900) suggest prons. [ lint , slent , lent ], with main senses `crooked', `underhand' `dishonestly tricky' etc, both in general use, and as an adj (? sb as attrib). in racing slang.
 Sc. dial <i>sklent </i> (sclent) sb (OED) a.
 Sc. variant of <i>slent </i> sb., a slant or slope; ... a side look etc vb Sc and north dial:1. to move, dart, or fall obliquely; to lie aslant; to give a side-look etc b. fig to deviate from a straightforward course, or from the truth. <i>Slent </i>sb' Now dial. [a ON Slent [a mutation of <i>slant </i>]] 2. on (the) slent aslant.
 3. (obs) A sly hit or sarcasm = Slant sb' 5.
 (1557-1612) vb' Now dial Also 14c. slinte, 15c sclente [a.
 ON slenta] 1. ... to lie aslant ...

 ## slintered

 adj.
 (See slinter n.)

 ## slip